William-LP/tf-webtests/readme.md

 # web-test
-This module allows you to setup [Azure Web Tests](https://learn.microsoft.com/en-us/previous-versions/azure/azure-monitor/app/monitor-web-app-availability).
+This module allows you to setup [Azure classic Web Tests](https://learn.microsoft.com/en-us/previous-versions/azure/azure-monitor/app/monitor-web-app-availability) and [Azure standard Web Tests](https://learn.microsoft.com/en-us/azure/azure-monitor/app/availability-standard-tests).

+Azure classic Web Tests are cheaper but do not support headers.
+If headers are set within a test, an Azure standard Web Tests will be created.
+For the rest of the time Azure classic Web Tests will be created.

 ## Example usage